onevcat/UniWebView-Docs/docs/release-note/README.md

 # Release Note

+### 5.7.2 (4 Dec, 2023)

+#### Fix

+* A potential issue that on some Android browser implementation, the OAuth support crashes due to a "null activity handler found!" error.
+Now UniWebView will use a workaround to prevent the crash.

 ### 5.7.1 (24 Nov, 2023)

 #### Fix

 * The `SetDragInteractionEnabled` method also works on Android now.
-It allows you to disable the drag interaction on Android devices which support drag and drop gesture.
+It allows you to disable the drag interaction on Android devices that support drag and drop gesture.
 * Mark several methods in `UniWebViewAuthenticationFlowCustomize` as `virtual` to allow overriding them in subclasses.
-* Now the OAuth 2.0 flow will ignore the letter case when receiving the response code URL from server.
+* Now the OAuth 2.0 flow will ignore the letter case when receiving the response code URL from the server.
 It allows you register the redirect URL with different letter case in the OAuth provider and in UniWebView.

 ### 5.7.0 (25 Oct, 2023)